nostrenz/hatate-iqdb-tagger/README.md

 ### Minimum match type

-If checked, only the results with a match type greater or equal that the selected one will be kept.
+If checked, only results with a match type greater or equal than the selected one will be kept.
 For the best results, check this option and select "Best" in the list.

 ### Minimum number of tags

 Define how many tags are needed to keep a result.
-With a value of `1`, results without any tags will be scrapped.
+With a value of `1`, results without any tags will be marked as not found.

 ### Minimum similarity